laxeye/zga/README.md

 * BioPython
 * blastn
 * NxTrim
+* mash

 All of them may be installed using **conda**:

 It's highly recommended to create a new conda environment:

-`conda create -n newcoolenv python=3.7 fastqc ea-utils spades unicycler checkm-genome seqprep dfast bbmap blast biopython nxtrim`
+`conda create -n zga python=3.7 fastqc ea-utils spades unicycler checkm-genome seqprep dfast bbmap blast biopython nxtrim mash`

 and activate it

-`conda activate newcoolenv`
+`conda activate zga`

 Otherwise you may install dependencies to existing conda environment: